NVJ9SINGHNAVJOT/media-docker/README.md

    <p align="center">Streamline Your Media Management: On-Demand Streaming and Scalable Storage with Media-Docker</p>
 </p>

-# Media-Docker - Version 2
+# Media-Docker - Version 3

 **Media-Docker** is a media management service designed to handle video, audio, and image processing with the power of **FFmpeg** for conversion, storage, and on-demand streaming.
 This version introduces several new components, including a client, server, Kafka-based message queuing, and worker-based message consumption for media processing tasks.
+Additionally, a failed consumer service has been integrated to manage retries, enhancing the system's fault tolerance.

 ## Note